 Summary: To help cities and the County of Orange keep up with the rising cost of repairing the aging street system, this program provides flexible funding intended to augment, not replace, existing transportation expenditures by the cities and the County.
-Annually, all local jurisdictions are reviewed to determine eligibility to receive M2 funds.
-All local jurisdictions except the City of Cypress have been found eligible to receive LFS funds.
 On a bimonthly basis, 18 percent of net revenues are allocated by formula.
-Since 2011, more than \$686 million6 in LFS payments have been provided to local jurisdictions.
+Since 2011, approximately \$784.6 million^{8,9} in LFS payments have been provided to local jurisdictions, of which \$24.7 million^{8,9} was provided this quarter.

-For more details, see funding allocation by local agency on pages 51-52.
+For more details, see funding allocation by local agency on pages 53-54.